caitlinmeyer/yale-academic/projects.md

 ## Selected Projects
 ## Yale, 2017 - present
+### Framing Questions with PICO
+One of the key concepts we teach is the searching framework PICO.
+We decided that a video explaining it would be useful as a standalone tutorial, a review for students we've seen in the past, and homework to watch prior to future workshops.
+To create this video, I used Hype3, Camtasia, and Audacity.

+<div class="video-responsive"><iframe src="https://player.vimeo.com/video/264307927?title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 ### Instructional Media Toolkit
 This one's kind of meta.
 I serve on the Research, Outreach & Instruction committee and was asked to put together a toolkit for producing online learning objects.
 So what better way to do so than a static webpage hosted by Github?
 I wanted to share with colleagues tools, examples, and other information they'll need to jump into this arena.
 [View the toolkit here.](https://caitlinmeyer.github.io/instructional-media/)